Canadian Mental Health Association - Calgary Region

 Canadian Mental Health Association – Calgary Region Programs

-Post Discharge and Supportive Living Programs: Serves individuals 18 years of age and older with moderate to severe mental health and addiction concerns and reduces the risk that people will be (re)admitted to hospital.
+Housing: The Post Discharge and Supportive Living Housing Programs provide assisted living residences for individuals 18 years of age and older with moderate to severe mental health and addiction concerns and reduces the risk that people will be (re)admitted to hospital.
+In 2022/23, 81% of residents reported an increase in self-care skills and knowledge.
+The Continuing Connections program assists individuals 18 – 65 years of age who reside in long-term care centres with complex needs.
+This recovery-based program is designed to increase clients’ confidence and promote healthy living while restoring hope.
 There are numerous sponsorship and donation opportunities to help offset the cost of food, holiday gifts, event experiences, welcome home packages and unfunded program expenses.

 Ways to Give

-Thank you for supporting CHMA Calgary and for improving people’s mental health in the Calgary community.
+Thank you for improving people’s mental health.

 Are you a Calgary Foundation Fundholder?